Institute publication

 The Banquet

 The Banquet contains Plato's celebrated dialogue on love and the beautiful, sometimes called the Symposium, and two insightful essays on it.
-The dialogue is rendered in an elegant, intuitive and inimitable manner by Percy Bysshe Shelley and includes a brief preface in which Shelley stated his reasons for selecting The Banquet with its "rare union of close and subtle logic with the Pythaian enthusiasm of poetry".
+The dialogue is rendered in an elegant, intuitive and inimitable manner by Percy Bysshe Shelley and includes a brief preface in which Shelley stated his reasons for selecting The Banquet with its "rare union of close and subtle logic with the Pythian enthusiasm of poetry".
 The Doctrine of Eros in Plato's Symposium by F. M. Cornford is a masterful elucidation of the central concept in the dialogue.
 He shows how eros can be elevated from its expression as passion into the principle of balance between competing wants and desires, and he points to the ideal of serene transcendence of the specific fixation of eros.
 The Symposium by A. E. Taylor is a detailed and perceptive commentary on the dialogue, in which the dramatic movement is shown to serve Plato's philosophic ends.
 Its exploration of the subtle nuances of the argument helps the contemporary reader to appreciate the coherence and sublimity of the dialogue.

 ___________________________________________________